Hadoop Distributed File System

 Introduction

 Hadoop Distributed File System (HDFS) is a key component of the Hadoop ecosystem.
-It is designed to store and manage large scale dataset across a distributed environment, making it highly scalable and fault tolerant.
-Unlike traditional file system, HDFS is optimized for big data, where the files are massive and need to be processed efficiently.
+It is designed to store and manage large-scale dataset across a distributed environment, making it highly scalable and fault tolerant.
+Unlike traditional file systems, HDFS is optimized for big data, where the files are massive and need to be processed efficiently.

 Some Basic Terminologies